louisremi/mediaCache/README.md

 -------------------------

 * Obviously the browser needs to be compatible with [Appcache](http://www.w3.org/TR/html5/offline.html).
-* The JS library and the server-side script need to reside on the same origin (e.g. http://subdomain.domain.tld).
+* Your website and the server-side script need to reside on the same origin (e.g. http://subdomain.domain.tld), medias can be hosted anywhere (Yay!).

 How can it be improved?
 -----------------------